Amantini1997/FromUbuntu/AIP/Lecture1.md

 - $x_3$ = truck B location {L, R}

 Applying an **abstraction formula $\alpha$** we can abstract this problem into a simpler one.
-For example, we may only consider the problem from the point of view of the package, so **we group the state** based on the location of the package:
+For example, we may only consider the problem from the point of view of the package, so **we group the states** based on the location of the package:
 <img src="./img/Abstraction_2.png">

 The obtained heuristic value (given $\alpha$) $h^\alpha()$ from the initial state $s_0$ is